STEM Education Laboratory

 Director’s Message

 To improve STEM education, we must prioritize our efforts on changes that produce fruitful outcomes.
-Experience tells us that “reinventing the wheel” and maintaining status quo may not be the right solution.
+Experience tells us that “reinventing the wheel” and maintaining the status quo may not be the right solution.
 Instead, we need to explore solutions that are feasible and productive in improving STEM education in our schools and colleges.
 It is imperative that practical solutions to problems facing STEM education are developed and implemented.
 The College of Education at Florida Atlantic University is strategically positioned to lead STEM education reform in South Florida.

 Thank you.